 "A good friend, Alison Burgh of Acorn Tourism Consulting, introduced me to the Traveling Spoon team.
-I got to know Alison while working on tourism marketing materials production for Ethiopian Tourism Organization.
+I got to know Alison while working on the production of tourism marketing materials for the Ethiopian Tourism Organization.
 I also organized a trip for Alison and her husband David to the Danakil Depression whereby they came to my home and had dinner with my family.

 Looking at the Traveling Spoon website and the opportunities it offered, both myself and my wife, Tigist, decided to become hosts, so we could meet people from all over the world with different cultural backgrounds.
 I had a phone call with the Traveling Spoon team and completed the application form online with my family profile.
 The Traveling Spoon Ambassadors then visited us, took pictures and forwarded them to the Traveling Spoon team with their review that you can find on our profile.
 We had a wonderful time with them.

 With the Traveling Spoon team we set the price for the experiences we could offer, including a local market visit, cooking class, traditional meal and transportation to and from a guests hotel.
 With the pictures from the ambassadors and information from the application questionnaire the team developed our profile.
 It really looks great.

 For the local market tour, we take you to the spice section, recycling area, where cereals are sold and the vegetable markets.
 During the market tour we help you engage your five senses: see the settings of the market, smell some spices, taste pepper or chick bean powder, feel the finest cereal called teff (to make Injera) and listen to the locals exchanging.
 We teach you the ingredients we source from the market before it appears on the plate.
 The locals at keta market are not used to foreigners and will follow or watch you while you are visiting.
 However, they are friendly and welcoming.